Skip to main content

 Step 3

-You will also be scheduled to take an aptitude test.
+Once all of your documentation has been approved youwill go into an Aptitude Test eligibility pool.
+You will receive an email with the date and time of your test.
 This test will cover reading comprehension and basic algebra.
 You can get practice exams at Electric Prep.
 Click the button to visit the website.

 Electrical Prep